-Women’s rights in the U.S. have made leaps and bounds since the passage of the 19th Amendment.
-Yet many women still struggle to break the glass ceiling because of unequal treatment in society.
+Women’s rights in the U.S. have made leaps and bounds since the passage of the 19th Amendment, yet many women still struggle to break the glass ceiling because of unequal treatment in society.
 Unfortunately, the gender gap in 21st century America has only expanded.
-In 2017, the U.S. failed to place in the top 10 — or even the top 40 — of the World Economic Forum’s ranking of 144 countries based on gender equality.
-In fact, the U.S. dropped to 49th position from its previous rank 45th.
+In 2023, the U.S. failed to place in the top 10 — or even the top 30 — of the World Economic Forum’s ranking of 146 countries based on gender equality.
+The U.S. ranked 43rd, which is worse than the previous year’s rank of 27th.

-The workplace provides even more evidence of the issue.
+The workplace provides even more evidence of inequality.
 Despite their advances toward social equality, women are disproportionately underrepresented in leadership positions.
-Women make up more than 50% of the population.
-According to the American Association of University Women, women only constitute 25% of legislators and less than 29% of business executives.
+Women make up more than 50 percent of the population, but constitute only around 28% of legislators and 32.5% of Fortune 500 board seats.

-To determine where women receive the most equal treatment, WalletHub compared the 50 states across 16 key indicators of gender equality.
+To determine where women receive the most equal treatment, WalletHub compared the 50 states across 17 key indicators of gender equality.
 Our data set ranges from the gap between female and male executives to the disparity in unemployment rates for women and men.
-Read on for our findings, expert commentary and a full description of our methodology.

 Best States for Women’s Rights

 Note: With the exception of “Total Score,” all of the columns in the table above depict the relative rank of that state, where a rank of 1 represents the best conditions for that metric category.